kavia-common/career-path-planner-215052-215063/career_planner_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## CRUD Flows (Create/Update)

+- Users page: "Add User" opens a dialog to POST /db/users.
+Each row has "Edit" which PUTs /db/users/{id}.
+The User Detail page also provides an Edit dialog.
+- Roles page: "Add Role" opens a dialog to POST /db/roles.
+Each role row has "Edit" which PUTs /db/roles/{id}.
+Reads primarily via /roles with a fallback to /db/roles.
+- Competencies page: Users can adjust self-level via PUT /competencies/{id}.
+Admins see "Add Competency" to POST /db/competencies and can edit via PUT /db/competencies/{id}.

+Validation happens client-side (required fields, email format) and API errors are surfaced in-line.
+Auth token is forwarded automatically from Supabase session via apiClient.

 ## Catalog Data and Empty States

 Role/competency catalog and adjacency data are provided by the FastAPI backend.
 If the catalog is not seeded yet, the frontend will show helpful empty-state messages (no hard errors).
 Admin users can use the Admin page to trigger ingestion once the backend wiring is connected.